CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation: CARD Model Design

 \subsection{Overall Framework}

 We first define a cluster conditioned language model that captures group-level stylistic patterns:

 where $W_b$ are the frozen backbone parameters and $\Theta_{c(u)}^{\text{LoRA}}$ denotes the LoRA adapter corresponding to cluster assignment $c(u)$.
 The ground truth $y$ reflects the user's authentic writing style for the given task.
-Each cluster learns shared PEFT parameters that generalize across similar users, making the system cold start friendly.
+Each cluster learns shared PEFT parameters that generalize across similar users, making the system low resource start friendly.

 Given the cluster-level distribution, we perform user-specific customization at decoding time:

 where $\Psi$ denotes cluster-level shared personalization parameters, and $\lambda_u$ is a compact user preference vector trained to modulate the decoding process, without updating either the backbone parameters $W_b$ or the cluster-specific LoRA parameters $\Theta_{c(u)}^{\text{LoRA}}$.
 At inference time, we feed the formatted prompt $\tilde{x}$ into the cluster model $M^{(c(u))}$ as a group-level prior, and then inject $\lambda_u$ via logit steering to generate $\hat{y}$.
 Our framework is illustrated in Figure~\ref{fig:card_model}.